 There was quite a bit of fall out from a lot of the matte shades.
 Some of the mattes are a little muddy, with the darker shades in the last four pans being especially dry.
 With that said, they do work well on the eye, definitely better than they appear when swatched.
 All shades have good colour payoff on the eye.

-The Naked Heat palette definitely didn’t disappoint.
+In conclusion, the Naked Heat palette definitely didn’t disappoint.
 Although these shades are perhaps more Autumnal than Summery, I know I’ll be wearing this all the time.
-Some of the transition shades are admittedly quite neutral and similar to other shades I have.
+Whilst some of the transition shades are admittedly quite neutral and similar to other shades I have.
 However the majority of this palette is unlike anything else I own, which is refreshing.

-Will you be picking this up when it’s released?
+Will you be buying the Naked Heat palette?
 I’d love to know what you think of it.